 Cochran Fellowship Program

 The Cochran Fellowship Program provides short-term training opportunities to agricultural professionals from middle-income countries, emerging markets, and emerging democracies.
-The goals of the are:
+The goals are:

 - to help eligible countries develop agricultural systems necessary to meet the food and fiber needs of their domestic populations; and